 The Department of Water Resources (DWR) encourages Californians of all ages to learn about water, including where it comes from, how we use it, and how to conserve it.
 Check out DWR’s wide variety of resources for teachers and other educators that encourages water education in and out of the classroom.

 You use water every day at home.
 Brushing your teeth, washing out your milk glass, taking a shower or bath—all of these activities use water.
 But water is a limited resource.
-We Californians can’t afford to waste even small amounts of water.
 Help save California’s water by changing the way you use water inside and outside your home.
 Learn more about water and what you can do to Save Our Water!

 Need some inspiration and guidance on energy management in your home?
-Energy Upgrade California is here to help Californians be more energy efficient, utilize more sustainable natural resources, reduce demand on the energy grid and make informed choices about energy use at home and at work – all of which goes a long way for California.
+Energy Upgrade California is here to help Californians be more energy efficient, utilize more sustainable natural resources, reduce demand on the energy grid, and make informed choices about energy use at home and at work.
 Learn what you can do today to make your home energy efficient.

 Explore how projects funded by the California Energy Commission’s Clean Transportation Program are helping the state reach its climate goals, meet clean air standards, reduce reliance on fossil fuels, and support in-state economic development.

-Highlighting over 460 innovative energy projects, check out the California Energy Commission’s featured projects.
-The projects range from energy efficient drying for walnuts to LED lighting solutions, to advance wastewater treatment using forward osmosis, and more!
+Check out the California Energy Commission’s featured Energy Innovation Showcase, highlighting over 460 innovative energy projects.
+Pprojects range from energy efficient drying for walnuts and LED lighting solutions to microgrids and low-emission biogas power generation in underserved communities, and more!

-The California High-Speed Rail project is setting a new green standard for infrastructure by adopting the greenest construction practices and once complete, will use 100-percent renewable energy to power its system.
+The California High-Speed Rail project is setting a new green standard for infrastructure by adopting the greenest construction practices.
+Once complete, High-Speed Rail will be using 100-percent renewable energy to power its system.
 Learn more about the sustainability of the project and how it’s good for the environment.
 Then get creative and colorful with this fun activity sheet!